rafaelcare/swagger/README.md

 # swagger
-Configuration swagger2 into a Library
+Configuration swagger2 into a Library with annotation @EnableSwagger2Configuration